The rental market can be a confusing place.

 Who writes the break clause for the tenancy agreement?

 Irrespective of who asks for the break clause to be included, it’ll usually be written by the letting agent.
 For this reason, it’s important you check the clause carefully to ensure it correctly reflects what has been agreed or requested.
-In order for this to be enforceable should it go to court, it has to be deemed ‘fair’ to both landlord and tenant.
+In order for this to be legally binding in a court of law, it has to be deemed ‘fair’ to both landlord and tenant.

 Who implements a break clause?